Jack Draper: 2022: Masters quarterfinal, top 10 win, top 50

-At Eastbourne, as a wildcard, Draper beat Jenson Brooksby, 4th seed Diego Schwartzman and fellow wildcard Ryan Peniston to reach the first ATP semifinal of his career.
+At Eastbourne, as a wildcard, Draper beat Jenson Brooksby, fourth seed Diego Schwartzman and fellow wildcard Ryan Peniston to reach the first ATP semifinal of his career.
 He lost in three sets to Maxime Cressy in the semifinals.
 He earned a direct entry at a major tournament for the first time at the 2022 Wimbledon Championships and won his first Grand Slam match defeating wildcard Zizou Bergs.

-Draper qualified for the Canadian Open in Montreal, where, after beating Hugo Gaston in the first round, upset third seed and world no. 5 Stefanos Tsitsipas in straight sets in the second round for his first top-10 win.
+Draper qualified for the Canadian Open in Montreal, where, after beating Hugo Gaston in the first round, upset third seed and world No. 5 Stefanos Tsitsipas in straight sets in the second round for his first top-10 win.
 It was his first third-round showing in his career at a Masters 1000 level.
 After Gaël Monfils, his third-round opponent, retired due to injury, Draper advanced to his first Masters 1000 quarterfinal.
-He lost to Pablo Carreño Busta in straight sets.
+He lost to Pablo Carreño Busta in straight sets, who was the eventual champion.

 At the 2022 Winston-Salem Open he defeated Fabio Fognini in the second round.
 Next he defeated former No. 3 and wildcard Dominic Thiem to reach the quarterfinals, where he lost to qualifier Marc-Andrea Hüsler in straight sets.
-At the US Open he reached the third round of a Major for the first time in his career defeating sixth seed and world no. 8 Felix Auger-Aliassime in straight sets.
-Auger-Aliassime made 41 unforced errors compared to just 17 by Draper.
+At the US Open he reached the third round of a Major for the first time in his career defeating sixth seed and world No. 8 Félix Auger-Aliassime in straight sets.
+In the fourth round he retired against Karen Khachanov at one set all.

 On 19 October, he qualified for the 2022 Next Generation ATP Finals, the first Briton to do so.
-On 24 October he reached his career-high singles ranking of World No. 45 having reached the top 50 two weeks earlier.
-At the NextGen Finals he reached the semifinals defeating the top seed Lorenzo Musetti.
+On 24 October he reached his career-high singles ranking of world No. 45 having reached the top 50 two weeks earlier.
+At the NextGen Finals he reached the semifinals defeating top seed Lorenzo Musetti in the group stage.
+He lost in the last four to Brandon Nakashima.

-2023: Top 40 and Australian Open debut

-He reached the top 40 on 9 January 2023.